Baldeep-Karki7/Folk-Song-Classification-using-HuBERT/readme.md

 | Original HuBERT | 0.78 | 0.77 | Baseline performance |
 | Stage 2 HuBERT | 0.90 | 0.90 | Better performance after fine-tuning |

-The Stage 2 HuBERT model clearly outperformed the original HuBERT model in genre classification, indicating that the fine-tuning process improved the quality of the learned representations for downstream musical genre recognition.
+The Stage 2 HuBERT model clearly outperformed the original HuBERT model in genre classification, indicating that the continued pretraining process improved the quality of the learned representations for downstream musical genre recognition.
 <!--
 ### Result Files